Hands on Laptop Keyboard

 Writ of Control £51.75

-There are no fixed solicitors’ cost in Part 45 of the Civil Procedure Rules for Attachment of Earnings applications or Bankruptcy proceedings.
-Our proposed pricing model provides for you to pay us the following fees for these activities.
+There are no fixed solicitors’ cost in Part 45 of the Civil Procedure Rules for Attachment of Earnings applications.
+We would usually charge £100.00 for this enforcement.

 VAT